DeanWhitten/RockPaperScissors_JS/README.md

-# RockPaperScissors_JS_Console
+# RockPaperScissors
-JavaScript based console version of the classic "Rock, Paper, or Scissors" game
+This is a web version of the classic "Rock, Paper, or Scissors" game.